 Some practicum sites require drug testing.
-For a fee to the student, drug testing can be obtained at the Student Health Services, Marchetti Towers (East).
+For a fee, drug testing can be obtained at the Student Health Services, Marchetti Towers (East).
 For more information, call (314) 977-2323.

-Y. Verification of Health Records
+BB.
+Verification of Health Records

-Students are responsible for any verification of health records, proof of immunizations, or a Tuberculosis test that is required by a practicum site.
+Students are responsible for any verification of health records, proof of immunizations or a Tuberculosis test that is required by a practicum site.
 Since students are required to submit this document to SLU Student Health Services, they can obtain a copy from them as well as obtain any new testing required.

-Z. Lobbying Activities
+CC.
+Lobbying Activities